DBA With Question Marks

 • Texas

-The following states require city-level filing in place of or in addition to county-level and state-level filing:
+Massachusetts is the only state that requires city-level filing in place of or in addition to county-level and/or state-level filing

 • Alabama